DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - virtualized systems should be security tested via vuln assessment and penetration testing
             - virtualization doesn't lessen the security management requirements of an OS, patch management is still required
             - be aware of VM Sprawl and Shadow IT
+            - **VM Sprawl** occurs when organizations fail to plan their IT/IS needs and just deploy new systems, software, and VMs whenever their production needs demand it.
+This often results in obtaining underpowered equipment that is then over- taxed by inefficient implementations of software and VMs.
             - **VM escape**: occurs when software within a guest OS is able to breach the isolation protection provided by the hypervisor
             - VM escape minimizaton:
                 - keep highly sensitive systems and data on separate physical machines